yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 Deliver a repeatable test configuration that can be used for different algorithms.
 - Scalable for testing cloud workload
+- Uses containers and kubernetes to scale independent of hardware

 Implement two (stretch goal four) distribution algorithms
 - Collect data on optimal size of regions for each algorithm